MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: The ERS theoretical model

-As in our current in silico model T cell -- B cell interactions in the humoral phase is a basic phenomenon, here we describe three different types of it.
+As in our current computational model T cell -- B cell interactions are basic, here we describe three different types of it.
+Each of the three types fulfills an important role in the ERS model (Fig.~\ref{fig:immune_response}).
+Typical CRS models can be described by the third type of interactions alone.

-In a healthy individual during intrauterine life, randomly produced moderately self-reactive B cell clones are confronted with an overwhelming quantity of self antigens.
-Those B cells (and APCs) that attach with intermediate affinity to any of these self antigens will present self peptides in their surface MHCII molecules to regulatory Th cells.
-This ensures B cell and regulatory Th cell survival, respectively, but it is insufficient to trigger extensive clonally based B cell expansion required for specific immunity or autoimmunity.
-It will be called \emph{weak interaction and division} from now on.
-Thus positively selected regulatory Th cells are critical parts of the homeostatic control in our model, so that regulatory Th cell clones exist for practically all kinds of self-MHCII -- self-peptide complexes presented by any of the APC's.
-After birth, this process maintains \emph{an immune image of self which can control self-nonself discrimination}.
+In a healthy individual during intrauterine life, randomly produced moderately self-reactive B cell clones are confronted with an overwhelming quantity of soluble self antigens.
+Those B cells that can attach with intermediate affinity to any of these self antigens via their B cell receptors (BCRs) will present self peptides in their surface major histocompatibility complex II (MHCII) molecules to regulatory T helper cells (Thregs).
+This ensures B cell and Threg cell survival, respectively, but it is insufficient to trigger extensive clonally based B cell expansion required for specific immunity or autoimmunity.
+It will be called \emph{weak affinity interaction and division} from now on.
+Thus the positively selected Threg cells are critical parts of the homeostatic control in our model, so that Threg clones exist for practically all kinds of self-MHCII -- self-peptide complexes presented by any of the B cells.
+After birth, this process maintains \emph{an immune image of soluble self which can control self--nonself discrimination}.